Roles and Permissions for Compose

 Granting access to a specific page

-Granting user an access to a specific page in Compose can be achieved by creating a role that enables the user to access only that specific page entry, the associated SEO entry and all entries that are linked to the page.
+Granting a user access to a specific page in Compose can be achieved by creating a role that enables the user to access only that specific page and all entries that are linked to the page.
 There are the following ways of achieving this outcome:

-The screenshot below displays an example role for an Editor that can edit and publish the "Bits & Bytes" video series page of the example Help Center.
+The screenshot below shows an example role for an Editor that can edit and publish the homepage and all of its existing linked entries (but can not create new linked entries).

 - Limiting access based on tags.
 Compose itself does not support adding tags, however the web app can be used to add a tag to all entries the user should be able to access.
 This option is more flexible than option 1 and supports granting access to multiple pages with less overhead.
 To learn how to create and add tags, please refer to Creating tags.
 For explanations on how to use tags to restrict access please read Content permissions with tags.